5/8/2025

 Chief Executive Officer

-can start with some of the channel partners.
+Yeah, I can start with some of the channel partners.
 You're absolutely right.
-They are different than the traditional Akamai channel partners.
-In fact, most of our large majority of our GardaCore sales, API security sales and new customers to Akamai come through those channels.
-Examples of partners would be Presidio, WWT, Optiv, GuidePoint, DefenseX, IBM and Deloitte, Magnica, OCD, Accenture, Carasoft.
-So a variety of partners that are different than the by and large carrier partners we had in the CDN days from before.
+You know, they are different than the traditional Akamai channel partners.
+In fact, most of our large majority of our GuardaCore sales, API security sales, and new customers to Akamai come through those channels.
+You know, examples of partners would be Presidio, WWT, Optiv, GuidePoint, DefenseX, IBM in Deloitte, Magnica.
+OCD, Accenture, Kerasoft.
+So a variety of partners that are different than the, by and large, carrier partners we had in the CDN days from before.
 Ed, do you want to add to that?

 speaker